MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 - Novel technique for processing phase-detection probe signals in air-water flows.
 - Segmentation of the signal based on a small number of encompassed bubbles/droplets.
 - Estimation of pseudo-instantaneous interfacial velocities and turbulence intensities.
-- Velocity spectra can be computed based on the velocity time series.
+- Velocity spectra can subsequently be computed based on velocity time series.

 If using this code, please cite